phadke555/FlowerClassifier/README.md

 # Flower Classifier
+This repository contains code and resources for a deep learning image classifier that utilizes convolutional neural networks (CNN) and the Transformers library to classify different types of flowers.

+### Task Overview
-This is a deep learning image classifier built using Python.
-I am using HuggingFace Spaces to host a web application for this model.
-A 'convnext_tiny_in22k' image model was used to classify 12 different types of flowers: 'sunflower','rose', 'orchid', 'gladiolus', 'dahlia', 'hydrangea', 'anemone', 'lily', 'tulip', 'daisy', 'carnation', 'daffodil'.
+The goal of this project is to build an image classifier that can accurately identify 12 different types of flowers.
+The flowers included in the classification task are: 'sunflower', 'rose', 'orchid', 'gladiolus', 'dahlia', 'hydrangea', 'anemone', 'lily', 'tulip', 'daisy', 'carnation', and 'daffodil'.
+By utilizing deep learning techniques and state-of-the-art image models, we aim to achieve high accuracy in flower classification.

+### Model and Libraries Used
+To perform the image classification task, we employed the 'convnext_tiny_in22k' image model, a compact and efficient CNN model suitable for various image recognition tasks.
+The model architecture and training process are detailed in the provided Python Notebook.

+In implementing the model, we utilized several libraries in Python:

+FastAI: A deep learning library built on top of PyTorch, which simplifies the process of training and deploying deep learning models.
+PyTorch: A popular deep learning framework that provides powerful tools and utilities for building and training neural networks.
+Pandas: A versatile data manipulation library that aids in data preprocessing and analysis.
+### Repository Structure
-The Python Notebook with the creation of the model is included.
-It utilizes the FastAI, PyTorch, and Pandas libraries to train and download the model.
-The notebook also contains data pre-processing, downloading of the images, and evaluation of the model using a cross-validation matrix.
-An 'app.py' Python script is also included which includes the code to run the web application.
+notebooks/: This directory contains the Python Notebook that details the creation of the image classification model.
+It includes the model architecture, data preprocessing steps, image download, and evaluation using a cross-validation matrix. app.py: The Python script to run the web application, allowing users to input an image and obtain the predicted class of the flower. requirements.txt: A file specifying the required dependencies for running the code in this repository.
+### Web Application

-The web app is hosted at this link: https://huggingface.co/spaces/rohanphadke/flowerclassifier.
-Input an image of your choice and it will return the class of the flower.
+The trained model is hosted as a web application on HuggingFace Spaces, accessible at the following link: Flower Classifier Web App.
+Simply upload an image of a flower, and the application will return the predicted class of the flower.

----
-title: Flowerclassifier
-emoji: 🦀
-colorFrom: purple
-colorTo: indigo
-sdk: gradio
-sdk_version: 3.28.3
-app_file: app.py
-pinned: false
----

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference